 Can Supplements Support Sun Protection?

-Wearing sunscreen every single day is the best way to prevent wrinkles and other signs of aging by filtering out intense UV radiation.
-New scientific research shows that you can help your skin during sun exposure not only by what you put on your skin, but what you take in.
+Wearing sunscreen daily is the best way to prevent wrinkles and other signs of aging by filtering out intense UV radiation.
+Scientific research shows that what you put on your skin and consume can help your skin during sun exposure.

 Hyaluronic Acid and UV Exposure